APPELLEE’S STATEMENT OF THE ISSUES

 C. Appellant Favors Itself And Its Customers Instead Of “Consumers” By Implementing “Industry-Leading” Quick Turn Around Times And Using Fuzzy-Logic

 Expert Hendricks opined that companies such as Appellant are motivated by the bottom line to emphasize speed and volume – something that makes them reluctant to take “a few extra steps” to slow down or make that process more expensive.
 Id, 361.
-He further testified that Appellant’s procedures for using information they have gained do not comply with industry standards.
+He further testified that Appellant’s procedures for using the information they have gained do not comply with industry standards.
 Id.
 388.

 A jury could reasonably infer that Appellant’s failure to use its own common name procedures or implement cross-blocking procedures was, at least in part, the result of Appellant’s emphasis on maintaining its “[i]ndustry-leading turnaround times . . . .” and reducing “hiring delays.”
 DE:201, 256, 360; Plaintiff’s Trial Exhibit 58.
-Every time an employee has to perform another procedure, it takes time, and makes it less likely that the employee will meet his or her goals.
-A reasonable jury could conclude that Appellant’s emphasis on speed and volume was part of the reason for the awful events that occurred to Richard Williams.
+Every time an employee has to perform another procedure, it takes time and makes it less likely that the employee will meet his or her goals.
+A reasonable jury could conclude that the Appellant’s emphasis on speed and volume was part of the reason for the awful events that occurred to Richard Williams.

-Moreover, there is no merit to Appellant’s claims that its matching of first names based on nicknames prevents “potential underreporting of criminal records.”
+Moreover, there is no merit to Appellant’s claims that it’s matching of first names based on nicknames prevents “potential underreporting of criminal records.”
 See Brief at page 4.
-Instead, the record shows that Appellant favors over reporting of false matches based in large part on the nicknames of people whom already have common last names.
+Instead, the record shows that Appellant favors over reporting of false matches based in large part on the nicknames of people who already have common last names.
 Recognizing such problems, some states even legally require a third identifier before such a background match can be made.
 See Cal.
 Civ.
 Code § 1785.14.
 However, Appellant’s policies and procedures go the opposite route by only requiring what amounts to less than two full identifiers, where one is a nickname and a common last name.